Toronto Waldorf School

 - Encourages students not to share lunches or trade snacks.

-- Establishes procedures to ensure that an anaphylactic student eats only what he/she brings from home or other foods determined to be safe.
+- Establishes procedures to ensure that an anaphylactic student eats only what he/she brings from home.

 - Reinforces with all students the importance of hand washing before and after eating.